About

 The workshop will take place at the Feza Gürsey Center for Mathematics and Physics, Boğaziçi University, Kandilli Campus, İstanbul, Türkiye.

-Feza Gürsey Center is about 10 minutes by bus from Küçüksu, the line is 14R and the first stop is next to the Küçüksu Teachers house, across from the Küçüksu Pier.
+• At Küçüksu Pier, go to the Küçüksu bus stop across the road.
 The link for the timetable for the bus can be found here.

 ORGANISING COMMITTEE